 The British and French naval attack on the Dardanelles waterway ended on 18th March 1915 with the sinking of three battleships and the damaging of a battlecruiser.

-It was the view of the admirals that the naval attack could not succeed unless land forces captured the Gallipoli peninsular and destroyed the mobile land batteries that were causing so much damage to the naval ships.
+It was the view of the admirals that the naval attack could not succeed unless land forces captured the Gallipoli peninsula and destroyed the mobile land batteries that were causing so much damage to the naval ships.

-It is asserted that if the British and French military landings had taken place without the naval attack the Turks would have been taken by surprise and the Gallipoli Peninsular could have been overrun with little difficulty.
+It is asserted that if the British and French military landings had taken place without the naval attack the Turks would have been taken by surprise and the Gallipoli Peninsula could have been overrun with little difficulty.

 However the decision to launch the land attack on Gallipoli was triggered by the prospect of significant loss of prestige from the failure of the naval attack, with the feared result of pushing Bulgaria and possibly Rumania into the German camp (in the event Bulgaria did join the Central Powers while Rumania in 1916 joined Russia, France and Britain).
 Without the spur of the failure of the naval attack it seems unlikely that the British and French governments would have committed themselves to the land attack.

-On 10th March 1915 Lord Kitchener informed the British War Cabinet that he was sending the 29th Division to the Mediterranean for possible operations on the Gallipoli Peninsular and that troops in Egypt would join the expedition, the 1st Australian Division and the joint Australian-New Zealand Division, together forming the Australian and New Zealand Army Corps (ANZAC) commanded by Lieutenant General Birdwood.
+On 10th March 1915 Lord Kitchener informed the British War Cabinet that he was sending the 29th Division to the Mediterranean for possible operations on the Gallipoli Peninsula and that troops in Egypt would join the expedition, the 1st Australian Division and the joint Australian-New Zealand Division, together forming the Australian and New Zealand Army Corps (ANZAC) commanded by Lieutenant General Birdwood.
 The Admiralty sent the Royal Naval Division to Mudros, the British and French base on the Greek island of Lemnos.